emm-aah/wellness-wien/README.md

 ![Footer](/documentation/readme-images/footer.png)

+#### Features left to implement

+In the future this website could be expanded.
+Both testimonials from past students and clips of current classes would enhance the site even further if they wished to add them.

 ### Testing

 I tested the project myself first by making sure all the links bring the user to the right part of the website.
 Then I checked the form did not send without the information filled in and that the information was sent properly to the formdump.